-Best Kids' TV Shows and Movies To Stream in Quarantine
+Best Kids' TV Shows and Movies To Stream Now

 All of us could use a little entertaining distraction amid the nonstop coronavirus coverage, including our kids, so we've rounded up our favorite TV shows and movies to stream right now.

 Many parents are finding we need to rely on screens a bit more than usual to fill the day, so we tried to make these picks our favorites, meaning ones that we don't feel too bad about letting them gorge on or even watching with them (our laptops balanced in laps, of course).

 Read on for more than two dozen of our parent-tested-kid-approved shows (and a few movies) that are streaming on Netflix, Disney Plus, Hulu, and Prime, including a slew of new releases headed to our TV screens early due to the closure of so many movie theaters.
 Find more at-home activities for kids in our Coronavirus Guide for Parents.